Anirudh-rao/remix-jokes-typescript/README.md

 You can programmatically create routes via the `remix.config.js`, but the more common way to create the routes is through the file system.
 This is called **"file-based routing."**

-Each file we put in the app/routes directory is called a **"Route Module"**and by following the route filename convention, we can create the routing URL structure we're looking for.
+Each file we put in the app/routes directory is called a **Route Module**and by following the route filename convention, we can create the routing URL structure we're looking for.
 Remix uses React Router under the hood to handle this routing.

 ## Parametarized Routes